Obituary of Jane Heath

 No story of her life would be complete without the mention of her passion for golf and the two holes-in-one she achieved……the last at 89 years of age.
 Golf afforded her many hours of fun with Bill (dad) and life-long friends, Dorothy and Ralph (Gundy) Gunderson.

 We cannot know the names of all she quietly served because, of course, she never would have mentioned any of that.
 We do know that she had a special relationship with Florence Wagar whose daughter, Linda Slatta, became a dear friend who lavished love upon her in recent years.
 She was, and we are, so grateful for that friendship.

 The brick and mortar of our family, Mom loved us all endlessly, and fiercely supported us in all that we did.
 Never once did she seek to be the center of anyone’s attention in spite of the fact that she was absolutely the hub of our wheel.
 God drew her to Himself sometime in her teenage years.
 Her faith was expressed in a quiet trust in His Goodness and Sovereignty.
 On November 22, 2019 in Wenatchee, Washington, He called her home.
 We celebrate her safety in His Presence.
-Yet, we miss her so very, very much.To send flowers to the family of Jane Heath, please visit Tribute Store
+Yet, we miss her so very, very much.To send flowers to the family or plant a tree in memory of Jane Heath, please visit Tribute Store